ogame-ninja/documentation/doc/brain.md

 ## AI configs

+##### Max metal mine level to build
+In AI mode, the bot will build metal mine up this level.

+##### Max crystal mine level to build
+In AI mode, the bot will build crystal mine up this level.

+##### Max deut synth level to build
+In AI mode, the bot will build deuterium synthesizer up this level.

 ##### Max solar plant level to build
 In AI mode, the bot will build solar plant, when energy becomes negative, up this level.